 - Princess Luna and and Princess Celestia are deemed gods by fanon.
 The cartoon itself doesn't imply it besides characters sometimes using their names in vain, such as "As Celestia is my witness..." and "Thank Celestia".
-For three seasons they were the only alicorns (and according to Lauren Faust were meant to be the only ones) and even compared to Twilight and Cadance are unusual.
-They're over 1000 years old (though the series implies they're long lived and slow aging, rather than immortal), are taller than other alicorns, and have flowing manes.
-Fanon has assumed they're naturally born alicorn and thus are functionally immortal gods, while 'ascended alicorn' age normally and die of old age.
-Cadance (who is canonically ascended) is occasionally dubbed a "goddess of love" though and many fanworks portray her as similarly immortal.
+For two seasons they were the only alicorns (and according to Lauren Faust were meant to be the only ones), and even compared to Twilight and Cadance they're unusual.
+They're over 1000 years old (though some Expanded Universe material implies they're long-lived and slow-aging, rather than immortal), are taller than other alicorns, and have flowing, ethereal manes.
+Fanon has assumed they're naturally born alicorns and thus are functionally immortal gods, while "ascended alicorns" age normally and die of old age.
+Cadance (who is canonically ascended) is occasionally dubbed a "goddess of love", though, and many fanworks portray her as similarly immortal.

-- If Celestia and Luna aren't gods to ponies, often the ponified incarnations of Lauren Faust (the creator of Friendship Is Magic) and Bonnie Zacherle (the creator of My Little Pony) will be instead.
+- If Celestia and Luna aren't gods to ponies, often the ponified incarnations of Lauren Faust (the creator of Friendship Is Magic) and Bonnie Zacherle (the creator of My Little Pony as a whole) will be instead.

 - The elephants from The Jungle Book (2016) seem to be treated like gods, for Bagheera says that all animals bow before the elephants as they march by.
 He even tells Mowgli a short legend about how the elephants created the jungle with their tusks, trunks, and sheer strength.